monkstone/monkstone.github.com/_posts/2016-06-15-pixellation.md

 {% endhighlight %}

-My friend Phil Sutton RA painting (before)
+My friend Phil Sutton RA painting (before).
+Phil was a contemporary of the late Harold Cohen, and told me that Harold used to paint with dots back in the day.
+Both artists are featured in [Six young Painters][six] The Arts Council (1956).

 <img src="/assets/before.png" />